Ali-Hamza-An5ari/Database/README.md

 # Database
 College Management System
-The project is a content management system for school, college and University.
-By using the system all the students, teachers and employees can see their related information by loging in.
+The project is a content management system for schools, colleges, and universities.
+By using the system, all the students, teachers, and employees can see their related information by logging in.
-We have keep restricted in login as only those users who are either employee, teacher or enrolled students can access the database information.
-Moreover, it shows relevant and personal records as of the Institutions policy.while admins have access for looking over all the database records after a successful login.
+We have kept restricted in login as only registered users, i.e., employees, teachers, or enrolled students, can access the database information.
+Moreover, it shows relevant and personal records as of the Institution's policy.
+In contrast, admins have access to looking over all the database records after a successful login.

-we have developed the project using Java Database connectivity and Mysql database. the database contains records of all the employees, registrations, students, courses, and departments.
+We have developed the project using Java Database connectivity and the Mysql database.
+The database contains records of all the employees, registrations, students, courses, and departments.

 For running the system
 -run the Mysql server.
--import mysql java connector
+-import MySQL java connector
 -import the hr.sql database
 -Run the MainDB class